Katylub/Programming-Project/README.md

 This repository contains the solutions for the Project created for the module Programming of Data Analysis at GMIT
 - To download the file use this [link](https://github.com/brianmcgmit/ProgDA/raw/master/ProgDA_Project.pdf)

-The assignment concerns the simulation and creation of a real-world phenomenom dataset and compare the variables on it.
+The project concerns the simulation and creation of a real-world phenomenom dataset and compare the variables on it.

 # About the files:
 In this repository you can see a Jupyter Notebook file under the name of [Programming Project.ipynb](https://github.com/Katylub/Programming-Project/blob/master/Programming%20Project.ipynb)